What You’ll Learn 🎯

 Damping tolerance - Defines the limit for how much neighboring poles must deviate in damping to be stable poles with respect to damping.

-The Outputs section determines which output functions that will be calculated.
-Offline means that the function is calculated in Analyze mode - like we do when using the Modal Analysis module.
-The function type will not be calculated if it is set to Unused.
+Offline means the function is calculated in Analyze mode—as we do when using the Modal Analysis module.
+A function type will not be calculated if it is set to Unused.

 CMIF - Complex Mode Indicator Functions (CMIF), have one function for each reference DOF included (poly reference) and can help identifying closely coupled modes and repeated roots.
 CMIF is based on Singular Value Decomposition (SVD) of all the Used FRF functions, to identify all modes included in the model test measurements.
 The CMIF functions have peaks at resonances - indicating poles of the DUT.